brunoterkaly/linux-perfmon/README.md

 - Are the CPUs the bottleneck?
 Network?
 Disk IO?
 - Where is the performance bottleneck?

-### How would you solve?
+### How tooling would help find the answer?

 - What tools would you use?
 Windows Perfmon is built for ultimate flexibility.
-But not that automated?
+But WIndow:wqthat automated?
 - Can custom databases be used that help you use Linux Perfmon to do cluster-wide comparisons?

 Assume Ubuntu for this proof-of-concept